PynPoint/PynPoint/docs/overview.rst

 Stacking
 ~~~~~~~~

-* :class:`StackAndSubsetModule`: Stacks and/or selects a random subset of the images.
+* :class:`StackAndSubsetModule`: Stack and/or select a random subset of the images.
-* :class:`MeanCubeModule`: Computes the mean of each original data cube.
+* :class:`MeanCubeModule`: Compute the mean of each original data cube.
-* :class:`DerotateAndStackModule`: Derotates and/or stacks the images.
+* :class:`DerotateAndStackModule`: Derotate and/or stack the images.
-* :class:`CombineTagsModule`: Combines multiple database tags into a single dataset.
+* :class:`CombineTagsModule`: Combine multiple database tags into a single dataset.